 Once you reach either of the two criteria mentioned above, you are eligible to reduce to one of the lower On Campus Meal Plans for the next semester.
 You can change your meal plan through the Drop Deadline of each semester (10th day of classes).

 NOTE: Upperclassmen living in Lawrenson Hall or the Arlington Park Apartments can choose to carry any meal plan or drop it completely.

 - I'm either eligible to reduce my meal plan or live off campus... which meal plan should

 Your choice of meal plans is a very personal choice.
 You need to think about what your class schedule is like, along with work and social time.
 If you are only going to be on campus 3 days a week, a 50 Bear Plan may be optimal for your eating habits.
 If you want lunch and dinner every week day, the 120 or 160 Bear Plans would work very well.

-The one piece of information we always tell students is remember that meals are only valid for the semester the plan is purchased.
+The one piece of information we always tell students is to remember that meals are only valid for the semester the meal plan is purchased.
 Meals will not be carried forward, and there is no monetary refund for uneaten meals.
-We would rather you have to add meals on when you run out than have you lose meals because you purchased too many.
+We would definitely rather you have to add meals on when you run out than have you lose meals because you purchased too many.

 - What are some of the benefits of having a meal plan?

 Dining Services provides on campus dining options for students, faculty, staff, and guests of the University of Northern Colorado.
 When it comes to meals, leave the shopping, cooking, and cleaning to us -- you will have more time for studying and social activities.